spapas/spapas.github.io/content/react-redux-tutorial.rst

 state (as the accumulated value) and each individual action as the value and returns the new state which is the result of applying this action to the state!

 What about react-redux?
 =======================

 React-redux is a rather simple framework that offers two helpful utilities for integrating redux with React:

 - A ``connect`` function that "connects" React components to the redux store.
-This function (among others) retrieves a callback parameter that defines properties that will be passed (magically) to that component and each one will be mapped to state properties.
+This function (among others) retrieves a callback parameter that defines properties that will be passed to that component and each one will be (magically) mapped to state properties.
 - A ``Provider`` component.
-This is a parent component that can be used to (magically) pass the store to its children components.
+This is a parent component that can be used to (magically) pass the store properties to its children components.

+Please notice that nothing actually magical happens when the store properties are passed to the children components through ``connect`` and ``Provider``, this is accomplished through the `react context`_ feature that allows you to "pass data through the component tree without having to pass the props down manually at every level".

-This will be made more clear with `another jsfiddle`_ that will convert the previous example to React and react-redux!
+This will be made more clear with another jsfiddle that will convert the previous example to React and
+react-redux:

+.. jsfiddle:: 8aba3sp6/2

 The html is just ``<div id='container'></div>`` while the es6/jsx code is:

 .. code::